munkhdorj-m/10th-Python-Review-2/README.md

 **Problem:**

-Check if a number is positive or negative. (_A number greater than 0 is positive, less than 0 is negative, and 0 is neither._)
+Find the reverse of a given number.

 **Example:**

-    Input: 5
-    Output: Positive

-    Input: -7
+    Input: 1234
-    Output: Negative
+    Output: 4321

-    Input: 0
+    Input: 907
-    Output: Neither
+    Output: 709

 ---